otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 ### Entity Relationship Diagram (ERD)

-Create an ERD using any digital tool (draw.io, Figma, dbdiagram.io, etc.) showing:
+Create an ERD using any digital tool showing:

 - Each model, its fields, data types, and constraints
 - At least one enum field with all its values listed
-- Relationships between models, with multiplicity marked (e.g. one-to-many)
+- Relationships between models, with multiplicity marked, e.g. one-to-many

 **Scope:** Three to five related models.
 Enough to support meaningful CRUD and relationships; not so many that you cannot build and test them well.